top of page

 Trust me: Everything in this picture fits in the backpack with room to spare.
 THIS IS ALL YOU NEED, and you can get by on less, even for a several month-long excursion.
 It’s also best to use stuff you already have – don’t go buy a bunch of new stuff.
 See my packlist HERE.

 Then, in 2022 I discovered Cotopaxi.
 They offer a lot of different options, but when I tried on the Allpa 35, it just...well...it fit.
-And at 35 liters, it's smaller than my Porter plus it has a few additional features my Osprey didnt!
+And at 35 liters, it's smaller than my Porter plus it has a few additional features my Osprey didnt.
 My wife was so impressed that she purchased the Allpa 28.
 Even packed full, the Allpa35 can still squish into the overhead bin on a commuter jet.
 Aside from lacking compression straps, I believe it to be THE travel bag (although the hip belt is unnecessary).
-Plus, they’re just FUN!
+Plus, their del dia patterns are just plain FUN!
+I Highly recommend Cotopaxi if you’re looking for a solid backpack – travel or otherwise.

 bottom of page